IdeasForChange/Education/GCSE/Computing/03_Networks.md

 4. The network connection may include cable (wired), satellite or telephone lines.
 5. The WAN has distributed ownership (i.e., it may be owned by different organisations)

+## Wired and wireless communication

+### Wired Network
+- Wired networks use either "copper network cables" or "fibre-optic cables" to hysically connect devices
+- This is usually found in office networks whee the computers (or devices) tend to in a fixed place.

+###